NYPL-Simplified/Simplified-Android-Core/README.md

 #### Bugsnag Support

-The project currently builds, amongst other things, a version of the SimplyE application that supports error reporting via [Bugsnag](https://www.bugsnag.com/).
-This requires that a configuration file be placed at `simplified-app-simplye/src/main/assets/bugsnag.conf` containing your Bugsnag API token:
+The core application provides support for error reporting via [Bugsnag](https://www.bugsnag.com/).
+This requires that a configuration file be placed at `src/main/assets/bugsnag.conf` containing your Bugsnag API token:

 ~~~
 bugsnag.api_token = 1234123412341234
 ~~~

-If you want to build the applications _without_ support for Bugsnag, it is necessary to set the `org.librarysimplified.with_bugsnag` property to `false` in the `gradle.properties` file at the root of the project.
+If you do not provide this configuration file, Bugsnag support will be disabled at run-time.

 #### APK signing

-If you wish to generate a signed APK for publishing the application, you will need to copy a keystore to `simplified-app-simplye/keystore.jks` and set the following values correctly in `$HOME/.gradle/gradle.properties`:
+If you wish to generate a signed APK for publishing the Vanilla application, you will need to copy a keystore to `simplified-app-vanilla/keystore.jks` and set the following values correctly in `$HOME/.gradle/gradle.properties`:

 ~~~
-org.librarysimplified.simplye.keyAlias=
-org.librarysimplified.simplye.keyPassword=
-org.librarysimplified.simplye.storePassword=
+org.librarysimplified.keyAlias=
+org.librarysimplified.keyPassword=
+org.librarysimplified.storePassword=
 ~~~

 ### Project Structure / Architecture